 But we all know how brilliant a student our PM has been, having won scholarships at Oxford and Cambridge, and how well he learns his lessons.
 Perhaps, a bit too well.

 For come rain, thunder or storm, PM Manmohan Singh remains unmoved.
 He said on board the plane carrying him back from UNGA that it takes a great deal to upset him now.

-told the media he would enquire of Rahul Gandhi why he debunked the ordinance on lawmakers the way he did and why he had proclaimed it to be a piece of nonsense meant to be relegated to the dustbin.
+But, upset, he was nevertheless.
+He told the media he would enquire of Rahul Gandhi why he debunked the ordinance on lawmakers the way he did and why he had proclaimed it to be a piece of nonsense meant to be relegated to the dustbin.